dfong0530/UChat/readme.md

 We used Mongodb, Express, React, and Node.js to build out this application.
 We also used socket.io for messaging between users.

-#### Software Architecture of frontend and backend located in the readme of /client and /server

 ### Installation

 1. git clone